I've been an Uber and Lyft driver for two years, and I am also an insurance agent. Here are my insider tips for getting properly insured.

 I can only speak to drivers in California, but this would apply to anyone in the United States who is driving for a ride share company.

-Most Personal Policies Don't Cover You When Ride Sharing
+Your Personal Car Insurance Policy Won't Cover You When Ride Sharing

 Your personal auto policy is not designed to provide you any coverage when you drive for a ride share company.
 That is considered to be commercial use and requires a commercial auto policy, such as those written for limo drivers and taxi drivers.
 In fact, most personal auto policies exclude coverage for any commercial use.